grafana/metrictank/docs/http-api.md

 ```

-## Walk the metrics tree and return every metric found as a sorted JSON array, for the given org (or public)
+## Walk the metrics tree and return every metric found that is visible to the org as a sorted JSON array

 ```
 GET /metrics/index.json